Pickawillany: Visit by John Patten, 1750

-In November 1750 John Patten, a Pennsylvania trader, stopped at Pickawillany on his way to trade with Native communities on the St. Marys River.
+In November 1750 John Patten, a Pennsylvania fur trader, stopped at Pickawillany on his way to trade with Native communities on the St. Marys River.
 While trading with the Indians, Patten was invited to Fort St. Philippe, where he was arrested and his goods confiscated.
 He was later taken to Quebec and examined by Governor La Jonquiere and his Council at Château Vaudreuil in Montreal on 19 June 1751.
 Patten stated that at Pickawillany he "found upwards of fifty Traders, including servants, lodging in cabins belonging to the Miamis Indians; that the name of their chief was La Demoiselle; that those cabins were in a fort."
 Patten was then sent to France, and in 1752 was released through the help of friends, whereupon he returned to Pennsylvania.

 In his deposition to the Pennsylvania Assembly on 17 October 1752, Patten referred to Pickawillany as "the Twightwee Town, which lies near the head of that Western branch of the Ohio called by the English, Miamis River."
 He reported that "this Miami Town was computed to have about 200 fighting men, all of the Twightwee Nation, settled therein, and are some of those who left the French seven or eight years ago [from 1752], in order to trade with the English."